Introduction to Federated Audience Composition

 - Creates an audience with the profiles referenced in the result.

-At the moment of writing, FAC supports Amazon Redshift, Azure Synapse, Google Big Query, Snowflake, and Vertica Analytics.
+At the moment of writing, FAC supports Amazon Redshift, Azure Synapse, Google Big Query, Snowflake, Vertica Analytics, and Databricks.
 I assume more will be added in the future, as customers request it.

 Use cases